septra/NeuralNetwork-Implementations/README.md

 # NeuralNetwork-Implementations

 Code containing implementations of neural networks for different learning tasks.
 As of now, models have been implemented in Tensorflow using it's core API.
-High level libraries have not been made use of.

 ## Structure:
 ### **Iris:**